andreavillegasm/VueProject-BattleShip/README.md

 ## Still in the process/ unable to complete
 - Game has trouble updating variable changes if those are made inside the component
 - Game is not able to show boats sunk a different color
-- Game does not display is user won or lost
+- Game does not display if user won or lost